-We are a school community of almost 800 students aged 11 to 16, with 100 adults working to provide high quality education for the young people in our care.
+We are a school community of just over 910 students aged 11 to 16, with 100 adults working to provide high quality education for the young people in our care.

 Staff and students are proud of the school and work hard to maintain good standards.
 Putting students first in order to remove barriers to learning is the key responsibility of us all.